rosell-dk/youtube-shorts-limiter/README.md

 # Chrome plugin for limiting shorts on youtube.com

-This tiny plugin was requested by my son, who wanted to prevent himself from doom-scrolling on youtube.
+This tiny plugin was requested by my son, who wanted to prevent himself from doom-scrolling youtube shorts.

 He still wanted to be allowed to click on a short from the homepage.
 But he did not want to be able to go doom-scrolling from there.